 That was a hack.
 A simple hack to open a glass.
 Hacking doesn’t just mean sabotaging or entering security holes.

 But what I want to talk about is not hacking itself.
-I want to talk about the life of hackers.
+I want to talk about the life of hackers, specifically computer hackers.
 A lot of computer hackers, for example programmers, dedicate their lives to and focus on computers.

 Of course there’s people who are interested in technologies that help mother nature but there’s not a lot of them.
 New hackers, mostly, think that being a computer guy means leaving every other subject in life; and that’s wrong.